 Long story short, great engineers deliver.
 The same way that great cooks cook.

-Unless you are working for the high-high-end restaurant, there would not be any.
-They would, instead, put you to the test for like 2-3 days to see how you perform.
-Part of that evaluation is to check how you interact with the team, and if you share the same kind of jokes and values.
+Unless you are working for a high-high-end restaurant, there would not be any.
+Instead, they would put you to the test for like 2-3 days to see how you perform.
+Part of that evaluation is also to check how you interact with the team.
+You know, whether you share the same kind of jokes and values.
 The more natural it is to work with you, the better.

 The restaurant industry figured the hiring way better than the software engineering industry!
-They test both professional skills and cultural alignment!
-In other words, they test your ability to deliver.
+They test both professional skills and cultural alignment at the same time.
+First, they assess your ability to deliver.
 They do not ask you to explain your cooking process on a whiteboard.
 They do not require you to memorize the recipe details before the interview.
 They ask you to do it.
 Live.
 Second, they assess if you fit in, while you also decide for yourself if you would like to work there.
 It is a win-win, a hiring loop that suits both the company and the candidate.

 Chopping the onion

 What if we apply the same idea to software engineer hiring?